 - Suspicious Packer

 Objects that have been compressed, using packers that are designed to protect malicious code against detection by antivirus products

 Files that have been packed several times, using a variety of packers.

 Files that have been compressed by packers that are rarely encountered – for example, packers that demonstrate a proof of concept.

 How to protect yourself against Suspicious Packers

-Installing effective anti-malware software on all of your devices – including PCs, laptops, Macs, smartphones, and tablets – and keeping your anti-malware solution updated, can protect you against Suspicious Packers.
-Kaspersky Anti-Virus – will detect and prevent a vast range of malicious software programs and suspicious software on your PC, while Kaspersky Mobile Security delivers world-class virus protection for Android smartphones.
+Installing effective anti-malware software on all of your devices – including PCs, laptops, Macs, smartphones and tablets – and keeping your anti-malware solution updated, can protect you against Suspicious Packers.
+Kaspersky Anti-Virus – will detect and prevent a vast range of malicious software programs and suspicious software on your PC, while Kaspersky Antivirus for Android delivers world-class virus protection for Android smartphones.
 Kaspersky Lab has products that protect the following devices:

 - Windows PCs

 In order to prevent the reverse engineering of a malicious software program and to hinder the analysis of the program’s behaviour, malware developers may compress – or pack – their malicious programs, using a variety of methods combined with file encryption...